Solar Geometry and Insolation

 The equation of time corrects for the difference between apparent solar time (when the sun is actually at its highest point) and mean solar time (uniform clock time).
 This discrepancy arises from two effects:

 where the first term accounts for orbital eccentricity and the second for axial tilt.
-This can be converted to a time correction through $\Delta t = \Delta\eta T_d/(2\pi)$, where $T_d$ is the length of the solar day.
-The equation of time correction can be up to ±16 minutes for Earth, explaining why sundials and clocks disagree throughout the year.
+The correction can be converted to a time offset through $\Delta t = \Delta\eta T_d/(2\pi)$, where $T_d$ is the length of the solar day.
+For Earth it reaches roughly ±16 minutes over the year, explaining why sundials and clocks disagree.

 Hour Angle